06j-av/ArchLinux-lvm_tui/README.md

 ## Next steps
-This can be seen in the `newinstaller/` directory on this repository.

 - ~~Support for configuration files to skip the whole menu-by-menu process~~
    - ~~For what I have in mind, it's basically just setting the variables yourself~~